What Is Money?

 Barter System

-Direct trade of goods/services
+Direct trade of goods/services — the earliest form of exchange.

 • Coincidence of wants required